geopython/pywps/docs/deployment.rst

 Start the pywps with the following command::

+    $ export PYTHONPATH=/path/to/myapp # add myapp to Python modules
     $ pywps -c pywps.cfg start

 You can also start the pywps service and the job queue as seperated processes::